crownstone/website/business/08-wireless-alarms.md

 {% include snippets/centered-text-home-begin background='light'%}

-Wireless alarms are used more and more in different fields: healthcare, elderly, offices, facilities, or in specific industries.
-Crownstone offers to companies providing alarm systems to **enhance** their product portfolio with **our technology**.
+Crownstone offers companies already providing alarm systems to enhance their product portfolio with our technology.
+Our solutions are offered to **technology providers** in sectors like mental care, elderly care, and the general office sector.
-This means that solutions using alarm systems can also benefit from the **functionality** of Crownstone.

 {% include snippets/centered-text-home-end %}